Average Weather in Renton Washington, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Renton contains only modest variations in elevation, with a maximum elevation change of 476 feet, and an average elevation above sea level of 146 feet.
-Within 10 miles contains large variations in elevation (1,991 feet).
-Within 50 miles contains extreme variations in elevation (14,383 feet).
+The topography within 2 miles of Renton contains only modest variations in elevation, with a maximum elevation change of 476 feet and an average elevation above sea level of 146 feet.
+Within 10 miles contains only modest variations in elevation (1,991 feet).
+Within 50 miles contains large variations in elevation (14,383 feet).

 The area within 2 miles of Renton is covered by artificial surfaces (92%), within 10 miles by artificial surfaces (60%) and water (16%), and within 50 miles by trees (53%) and artificial surfaces (14%).